openshift/oc-mirror/docs/dev/getting-started.md

 ## Local Testing

 We have developed local end-to-end test scripts to verify `oc-mirror` functionality with various imageset configurations.
-When added a new feature or changing a current feature ensure the functionality is covered by the end-to-test located [here](../test/../../test/e2e-simple.sh)
+When added a new feature or changing a current feature ensure the functionality is covered by the end-to-test located [here](../../test/e2e/e2e-simple.sh).
+This can be run with `make test-e2e`.

+Unit test can be run with `make test-unit`.

 If you would like to conduct a more exhaustive end-to-end test in a full integration environment, including an isolated VPC and a real OpenShift installation, you will need an AWS IAM user access key and secret and a pull secret from the [OpenShift console](https://console.redhat.com/openshift/install/aws/installer-provisioned).
 You can then run the following: